 Our kids’ daily screen time has dramatically increased over the past six months.
-Now that our kids are taking their classes online from home, we’ve learned to adapt out of necessity.
+When our kids were taking their classes online from home, we learned to adapt out of necessity.

-We’ve added a blue light blocking screen protector to each of our kids’ devices, we’ve set up some new rules about screen time, and we’ve adjusted our routines to fit our new schedules.
+We’ve added a blue light blocking screen protector to each of our kids’ devices (we went with EyeJust Screen Protectors), we’ve established rules about screen time, and we’ve adjusted our routines to fit our new schedules.
 With the help of EyeJust, we’ve put together some statistics and other information about how best to protect our health during this time.

 Children all over the world spend a lot of time online right now.
 In fact, because of e-learning this year, a study by Learning Heroes reports that kids are spending over half their waking hours on devices.